Bwithnewcast/ultimate-jellyfin-stack/README.md

 ## Overview

-This Plex Stack includes the following services:
+This Jellyfin Stack includes the following services:

 - **Jellyfin:** Media server for streaming movies and TV shows.
+- **Cloudflared:** Tunnel into the docker network.
+- **nginx proxy manager:**Proxy so the sites are accesible from jellyfin.domain.com
 - **Radarr:** Movie management and automation.
 - **Sonarr:** TV show management and automation.
 - **Readarr:** Used to grab books and audiobooks.